intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

-# An End-to-End NLP workflow with Quantization Aware Training(QAT) using Neural Networks Compression Framework (NNCF), and Inference using OpenVINO™ & OpenVINO™ Execution Provider
+# An End-to-End NLP workflow with Quantization Aware Training(QAT) using Neural Networks Compression Framework (NNCF), and Inference using OpenVINO™ & OpenVINO™ Execution Provider through Optimum Library
 This document details instructions on how to run quantization aware training & inference pipeline with Helm and docker.
  *	Introduction
     *	[Description](#Description)